kadena-io/chainweb-node/README.md

 port 1789 for the P2P communication.

 Node services are exposed via the service API, by default on port 1848.
-The service API includes `/info`, `/health-check`, Pact endpoints, Rosetta endpoints, the mining API endpoints, GET endpoints for on-chain data (headers, payloads, cuts), and an HTTP event stream of block header updates.
-Some of these are disabled by default (e.g. mining API, Rosetta, and header updates).
+The service API includes `/info`, `/health-check`, Pact endpoints, the mining API endpoints, GET endpoints for on-chain data (headers, payloads, cuts), and an HTTP event stream of block header updates.
+Some of these are disabled by default (e.g. mining API, and header updates).

 While the P2P endpoint must be directly available from the public internet, it is highly recommended to expose the service API only on a private network.
 When